Average Cost: Balancing Expenses for Sustainable Operations and Growth

 When it comes to pricing products or services, understanding average cost is essential for setting competitive prices that cover expenses and generate profits.
 By calculating the average cost per unit, businesses can determine the minimum price at which they should sell their products to break even.

-• Canadian Example: In Canada, Tim Hortons uses average cost to set prices for its popular coffee and donuts, ensuring that they remain competitive in the market while maintaining profitability.
+• Canadian Example: In Canada, Tim Hortons uses average cost analysis to set prices for its popular coffee and donuts, ensuring that they remain competitive in the market while maintaining profitability.

 Moreover, businesses can use average cost to make informed decisions about expanding their operations.
 By comparing average costs across different production levels, companies can determine the most cost-effective scale of production.
 This analysis helps businesses avoid over-expansion, which can lead to inefficiencies and increased costs.